 To delete a workspace, go to the Workspaces dashboard and select a workspace.

-Confirm that you wish to delete the workspace—it will no longer be available.
+Confirm that you wish to delete the workspace—it will no longer be available following this action.

-If you're a team administrators you can manage the members of your workspace, from the Dashboard via the Team tab.
+If you're a team administrator you can manage the members of your workspace, from the Dashboard Overview via the Members tab.

-In Edit workspace details, add or remove team members in the Members list, selecting access permissions depending on your account level, and save your changes.
+For a team workspace, you can add or remove any team member or group from the Members section, selecting access permissions depending on your account level, and save your changes.

 You can see all of the members of your workspace and keep track of who's working on your APIs at any given time.
 You can also make sure that all teammates who should be included in your workspace are there.
-The avatars of workspace members at the top of the screen in the Postman app and on the web Dashboard are bright when a member is active, and muted when someone hasn't been active for fifteen to twenty seconds.
+The avatars of workspace members at the top of the screen in Postman are bright when a member is active, and muted when someone hasn't been active for fifteen to twenty seconds.

 Hover over the avatars to see your teammates names.